An Arkansas law has expanded coverage for bariatric surgery, but not weight-loss drugs.

 Under Act 628, the state’s Medicaid program and commercial plans must cover bariatric surgery — along with its preoperative and post-operative care — for individuals with “severe obesity,” defined as a BMI of greater than 40 or 35 with related conditions.
 The legislation went into effect Jan.
 1.

 Injectables were explicitly excluded from the requirements.
-Bariatric surgery has long been considered a favorable, yet “old-fashioned,” method.
+Bariatric surgery is often considered a favorable method for weight loss by insurers.

 The legislation comes amid recent shifts in policies on GLP-1 coverage and scrutiny of the drugs’ sustainability and health benefits.